danilobml/email-sender/README.md

 ```
 (Example for Gmail)

 Then, add your email address to the first variable, get the password (e.g. in Gmail, go to account settings -> app passwords) and add to the second.
+Modify SMTP and ADDR if not using Gmail.

 ### Run app:
 ```bash